 - all-purpose flour - flour helps to create the structure of this crumb topping for our cake!

-- salt - a bit of salt helps to balance out the sugar in our crumb topping.
+- salt - a bit of kosher salt helps to balance out the sugar in our crumb topping.

 - unsalted butter - your butter for the crumble topping should be cold and cut into cubes.